nyalla/blogme/src/content/pages/index.md

   ctaText: Know more
   ctaLink: /about
 ---
-Myself Naveen from Hydernad, India.
-I blog about the things I learn daily in software developemtn.
+Myself Naveen from Hyderabad, India.
+I blog about the things I learn daily in software development.